perwin/pyimfit/docs/pyimfit_emcee.rst

-Example of using PyImfit with Markov-Chain Monte Carlo code "emcee"
+Example: Using PyImfit with Markov-Chain Monte Carlo code "emcee"
 ===================================================================

 This is a Jupyter notebook demonstrating how to use PyImfit with the